Venafi/ansible-role-venafi/examples/citrix_adc/README.md

 ```

+## Create a certificate-key pair on Citrix ADC

+**DW: this step is missing; if it's done as part of another step, remove it from the list of steps under Getting Started.**

-### Creating http services on Citrix ADC
+## Create HTTP back-end services on Citrix ADC

-Once the files copied to the Citrix ADC, Ansible needs to create the http services in the Citric ADC instance, those services are the ones that will actually serve the requests (NGINX servers hosting the application), Ansible will use the host and port variables defined in the variables file for each one of them.
+After you copy the files to Citrix ADC, Ansible needs to create the HTTP services on the Citric ADC instance.
+These services are the ones that will actually serve the requests (NGINX servers hosting the application).
+Ansible will use the host and port variables defined in the variables file for each service.

 ```yaml
 ---